JuliaDynamics/DynamicalSystems.jl/docs/src/advanced.md

 get_deviations
 set_deviations!
 ```
+!!! note
-These functions work with *any* possible integrator and it is best to use the
-to change states robustly!
+    These functions work with *any* possible integrator and it is best to use the to change states robustly!

 ## Re-initializing an integrator
 It is more efficient to re-initialize an integrator using `reinit!`
 than to create a new one.
 This can be very helpful when looping over initial conditions and/or parameter values.

-All high-level functions from `ChaosTools` have a set-up part that creates
-an integrator, and a low-level part that does the computation.
+All high-level functions from `ChaosTools` have a set-up part that creates an integrator, and a low-level part that does the computation.
 The low level part is your friend!
 Use it!
-See the [Using `gali`](chaos/chaos_detection/#using-gali) page for an example.
+See the [Using `gali`](chaos/chaos_detection/#using-gali) page for an example as well as the section below.

 The `reinit!` call signature is the same for continuous and discrete systems.
 In the following, `state` is supposed to be a `D` dimensional vector (state of the dynamical system).